Sherry Stringfield: Awards and nominations

 In 1991 and 1993, Stringfield was nominated in the "Outstanding Villain/Villainess" category at the Soap Opera Digest Awards for her role in Guiding Light.
 She has also received multiple awards and award-nominations for her role as Susan Lewis in ER, including three separate Emmy Award nominations in the category "Outstanding Lead Actress in a Drama Series" in 1995, 1996 and 1997.
 In 1995 she was nominated in the category "Favorite Female Performer" at the People's Choice Awards and in 1995 and 1996 she was nominated in the "Best Performance by an Actress in a TV-Series -Drama" category at the Golden Globe Awards.

 In 1996, she won a Q Award for "Best Actress in a Quality Drama Series" and in 1997 she, along with several of her ER cast-mates, won a Screen Actors Guild Award for "Outstanding Performance by an Ensemble in a Drama Series".
 In addition Stringfield was voted one of the "100 Sexiest Women in the World" by readers of FHM magazine in 1997.

 Personal life

+Stringfield was born in Colorado Springs, Colorado.
 In the early 1990s Stringfield dated British businessman Paul Goldstein (chairman of Nevica skiwear) for nearly three years, but the pressures of a long-distance romance eventually ended the relationship.

+She married journalist Larry Joseph in 1998, with whom she had 2 children; a daughter Phoebe, born in 2001, and a son Milo, born in 2004.
+The couple separated in 2006 and eventually divorced.